 If this is your second child, you will most likely be on the go in your postpartum days more than you were with your first.
-Preschoolers and toddlers don’t like to stay home for long, and they will want to go to the playground — perineal pain or not!
+Preschoolers and toddlers don’t like to stay home for long, and they will want you to take them to the playground — perineal pain or not!

-This ice pack combines many of the healing tools you need into one.
-They are meant to be frozen to help provide relief from pain and swelling, but they are also absorbent maxi pads that can take on the vaginal discharge which comes with childbirth.
+Medline Deluxe ice packs combine many of the healing tools you need into one.
+They are meant to be frozen to help provide relief from pain and swelling, but they are also absorbent maxi pads that can take on the vaginal discharge that comes with childbirth.

-Because they are maxi pads, they come with an adhesive strip which makes sure they stay put in your underwear.
+Because they are maxi pads, they come with an adhesive strip to ensure they stay put in your underwear.
 The last thing you want to see is your postpartum ice pack in the playground mulch.

 These pads are disposable and come in packs of 24.
 This will reduce opportunities for being caught without a frozen one, which can sometimes be the case with reusable ice packs.